 There are a few ways to visit Garibaldi Park without a day pass: 1) Book a trip with Park Bus.
 2) Make a backcountry camping reservation.
 3) Arrive before 7 am or after 4 pm.
 4) Go in the fall, winter, and spring when passes aren’t required.
 5) Go to the Singing Pass or Wedgemount Lake trailheads, where passes aren’t required.
 6) Arrive on foot or by bike.

 There are a few ways to visit Golden Ears Park without a day pass: 1) Book a trip with Park Bus.
 2) Make a backcountry camping permit registration.
 3) Arrive between 4 and 11 pm.
-4) Go in the fall, winter, and spring when passes aren’t required.
-5) Park at the Main Corral or Mike Lake parking lots, where passes aren’t required.
-6) Arrive on foot or by bike.
+4) Go on a Tuesday, Wednesday, or Thursday when passes aren’t required.
+5) Go in the fall, winter, and spring when passes aren’t required.
+6) Park at the Main Corral or Mike Lake parking lots, where passes aren’t required.
+7) Arrive on foot or by bike.

-There are a few days to visit Mount Seymour Provincial Park without a day pass: 1) Book a trip on the Mount Seymour Shuttle Bus.
+There are a few days to visit Mount Seymour Provincial Park in winter without a day pass: 1) Book a trip on the Mount Seymour Shuttle Bus.
 2) Buy tickets to downhill ski, snowshoe the paid resort trails, or for the paid tube park.
 3) Arrive between 4 pm and 10 pm.
-4) Go on weekdays from January 8 to March 31, 2024.
+4) Go on weekdays from January 6 to March 31, 2025.
 5) Arrive on foot or by bike.

-No. While you used to need a day pass for the Berg Lake Trail in previous years, you don’t need one for summer 2023.
-However, keep in mind that the Berg Lake Trail will only be open as far as Kinney Lake in 2023 because the upper part of the trail is damaged and trail work is ongoing.
+No. While you used to need a day pass for the Berg Lake Trail in previous years, you don’t need one for summer 2024.
+However, keep in mind that the Berg Lake Trail will only be open as far as Whitehorn Camp in 2024 because the upper part of the trail is damaged and trail work is ongoing.
 My Berg Lake Trail guide has more details.

 So now you have all the info you need about BC Parks day passes.
 If you have more questions, leave them in the comments – I’m happy to help!